niksilver/EigenD-Explorer/README.md

 name such as `<main.rig3:scaler1>`.

-The `snapshot` command only snapshots the current level, so let's go into rig 3 and see how that's connected:
+The `snapshot` command only snapshots the current level, so let's go into rig 3, snapshot it, and look at one of its agents:

     >> into <rig3>
     Position: <rig3>